 Recruitment and Selection Support

-We provide extensive recruitment and selection support and tools, and train district personnel on the behavioral event interview technique to select candidates who display the competencies needed for success in these valuable, high-potential roles.
+We provide extensive recruitment and selection support and tools, and train district/CMO personnel on the behavioral event interview technique to select candidates who display the competencies needed for success in these valuable, high-potential roles.
 We also publicize job openings to encourage those interested in Opportunity Culture roles to apply to your district.

 Professional Learning Sessions for Opportunity Culture Roles